ArashRabbani/RandomWalkFracture/README.md

 # How to use?
 Open MATLAB and run "RandomWalkFracture.m".
 You need to replace your 2-D cost image in the "Data" directory.
 Then set the number of desired generations for searching a low cost fracture.
 # References
-Rabbani, A., Babaei, M., & Javadpour, F. (2020).
+-Rabbani, A., Babaei, M., & Javadpour, F. (2020).
 A triple pore network model (T-PNM) for gas flow simulation in fractured, micro-porous and meso-porous media.
 Transport in Porous Media, 132(3), 707-740.
 ([Link](https://link.springer.com/article/10.1007/s11242-020-01409-w))

+-Mhiri, A., Blasingame, T. A., & Moridis, G. J. (2015, September).
+Stochastic modeling of a fracture network in a hydraulically fractured shale-gas reservoir.
+In SPE Annual Technical Conference and Exhibition.
+OnePetro.

+- Raw image source: Tom Bultreys, Luc Van Hoorebeke, Veerle Cnudde.
+Multi-scale, micro-computed tomography-based pore network models to simulate drainage in heterogeneous rocks.
+Advances in Water Resources.
+2015.